Jeija/WS2811LEDMatrix/README.md

 You should then be able to `ping` and `arping` your board when connected to the LAN.

 ## Run the Client / Emulator
+### node.js client
+Currently, the node.js client is a rather minimal implementation of a client, without any GUI or emulator.
+* Install dependencies: You need to have node.js and `npm` installed on your system.
+Go to the `client/nodejs/` and execute `npm install` to install all dependencies.
+* You can run the node.js sample by executing `client/nodejs/sample.js`.
+In the `client/nodejs/` directory, type `node sample.js`.

+### Python client with Emulator
-The LED Matrix Emulator displays a live image of the LED Matrix in a window on a regular screen.In order to run the Emulator, execute `launch` in the client directory. `launch` will then give a list of installed animations and instructions on how to execute them.
+The LED Matrix Emulator displays a live image of the LED Matrix in a window on a regular screen.
+In order to run the Emulator, execute `launch` in the client/python directory. `launch` will then give a list of installed animations and instructions on how to execute them.

 Depending on the animation,you may need to install the following dependencies:
 * Python3 (mandatory)